 The company operates two pension schemes, one of which is a defined benefit scheme which was closed to future accrual from 1st of August 2020.
-The pension fund liabilities are partially matched with a portfolio of assets, which leaves potential risk around the amount of the liabilities because of changes in life expectancy, inflation, future salary increases, risks regarding the value of investments, the returns derived from such investments and the Pension Protection Fund levy.
+The pension fund liabilities are partially matched with a portfolio of assets.
+The potential risk is the amount of the net liabilities determined by changes in life expectancy, inflation, future salary increases, risks regarding the value of investments, the returns derived from such investments and the Pension Protection Fund levy.
+The other scheme is a defined contribution scheme and has no associated future risk.
 The pension trustees, in consultation with the company, regularly review the scheme's investment strategy to maximise asset returns and to diversify investment risk and the company takes professional advice regarding options to manage liability volatility.